pelme/htpy/docs/streaming.md

 working on loading the CSS and styling the page while the server keeps generating the rest of the page.

-## Using generators and callables as children
+## Using Generators and Callables as Children

 Django's querysets are [lazily evaluated](https://docs.djangoproject.com/en/5.0/topics/db/queries/#querysets-are-lazy).